simonefranza/moodle-mod_learninggoalwidget/README.md

   "children": [
     {
       "name": "First Topic",
-      "keyword": "This is the description of the First Topic", "link": "https://www.example.com",
+      "shortname": "This is the description of the First Topic", "link": "https://www.example.com",
       "children": [
         {
           "name": "Learning Goal 1-1",
-          "keyword": "This is the description of the First Learning Goal of the First Topic", "link": "https://www.example.com"
+          "shortname": "This is the description of the First Learning Goal of the First Topic", "link": "https://www.example.com"
         },
         {
           "name": "Learning Goal 1-2",
-          "keyword": "This is the description of the Second Learning Goal of the First Topic", "link": "https://www.example.com"
+          "shortname": "This is the description of the Second Learning Goal of the First Topic", "link": "https://www.example.com"
         }
       ]
     },
     {
       "name": "Second Topic",
-      "keyword": "This is the description of the Second Topic", "link": "https://www.example.com",
+      "shortname": "This is the description of the Second Topic", "link": "https://www.example.com",
       "children": [
         {
           "name": "Learning Goal 2-1",
-          "keyword": "This is the description of the First Learning Goal of the Second Topic", "link": "https://www.example.com"
+          "shortname": "This is the description of the First Learning Goal of the Second Topic", "link": "https://www.example.com"
         },
         {
           "name": "Learning Goal 2-2",
-          "keyword": "This is the description of the Second Learning Goal of the Second Topic", "link": "https://www.example.com"
+          "shortname": "This is the description of the Second Learning Goal of the Second Topic", "link": "https://www.example.com"
         }
       ]